 There are four major types of Ad Fraud Prevention:

 You know the saying — actions speak volume.
 And ad fraud bots tend to act unnaturally overzealous regarding ad content.

-If there's something strange in your neighborhood — that’s anomaly and that is telling.
-The anomaly-based method uses statistical analysis and historical data to check ad spaces, websites or publishers and detect questionable happenings, such as suspiciously spiking traffic, odd ad space placements and other things of interest.
+If there's something strange in your neighborhood — that’s an anomaly and that is telling.
+The anomaly-based method uses statistical analysis and historical data to check ad spaces, websites, or publishers and detect questionable happenings, such as suspiciously spiking traffic, odd ad space placements, and other things of interest.

 It is very useful for neutering bot and click-farming facilities.